vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 **Where does data science fit in the current org?**

-The above are table stakes; the number 1 reason cause of failure is ambiguous ownership and misaligned incentives across the organization.
-Choosing an operating model for DS can help facilitate this crucial conversation with executive leadership.
+The above are table stakes; arguably the number 1 cause of failure is ambiguous ownership and misaligned incentives across the organization.
+Choosing an operating model for DS can help facilitate these crucial conversations with executive leadership.

 <img src="../images/building_ds/ds_team_puzzle.png" style="width: 700px;" >